ZelongZeng/OBD-SD_Pytorch/README.md

 # "Improving deep metric learning via self-distillation and online batch diffusion process (OBD-SD)" in PyTorch

 ---
-This repository contains all code and implementations used in:
+This repository contains all code and implementations used in Visual Intelligence 2024 paper:

 ```
 Improving deep metric learning via self-distillation and online batch diffusion process (OBD-SD)